Skip to main content

 Withdrawals

-The same applies to withdrawals; if you need to send a high number of transfers per second, it is advisable to have multiple sending addresses and shard-optimize them with jetton-wallets if necessary.
+The same applies to withdrawals; if you need to send a large number of transfers per second, it is advisable to have multiple sending addresses and shard-optimize them with jetton wallets if necessary.

 Shard optimizations 101

-TON blockchain as any other blockchain is a network, so it makes sense to try to explain it in a web2 (ipv4) networking terms.
+Like any other blockchain, the TON blockchain is a network, so it makes sense to try to explain it in web2 (IPv4) networking terms.

 Endpoints

-In general networking the endpoint is a pysical device, in blockchain endpoint is a smart contract.
+In general networking, the endpoint is a physical device; in blockchain, the endpoint is a smart contract.

 Shards

-If load on the shard exceeds certain level shard splits.
-And the goal is to provide dedicated computational resources to the contract under load and isolate it's impact on the whole network.
-Current maximum shard prefix length is just 4 bits, so blockchain can split in 16 shards max from prefix 0 to 15.
+When the load on a shard surpasses a certain threshold, the system splits the shard.
+This split allocates dedicated computational resources to the overloaded contract and isolates its impact on the broader network.
+Currently, the maximum shard prefix length is 4 bits, allowing the blockchain to split into a maximum of 16 shards, ranging from prefix 0 to 15.

 Problems during shard optimizations

-Check if two addresses belong to same shard
+Check if two addresses belong to the same shard

-Since we know that shard prefix is max 4 bits, code snippet for it, could look like this:
+Since we know that the shard prefix is a maximum of 4 bits, a code snippet for it could look like this:

 import { Address } from '@ton/core';